 - are involved in the production of goods or the delivery of services essential in responding to an emergency.

-If you’re planning to return to work for one of these reasons, call the Families line.
+If you plan to return to work for one of these reasons, let us know online.

 How to tell us you’re working

 - are working for an allowable reason